Coalgebraic $K$-theory: Introduction

 More generally, we establish a comparison map $G^c(C)\to G^k(C^*)$ for any $k$-coalgebra $C$, that is an equivalence under mild hypotheses on $C$ (\cref{prop: KP identification of co-G-theory} and \cref{cor: equivalence of G^c(C) with G(C^*)}).

-Recall that the character of a finite dimensional representation of a $k$-algebra $A$ defines a group homomorphism $\chi\colon G^k_0(A)\to A^*$.
+For every $k$-algebra $A$, there is a group homomorphism $\chi\colon G^k_0(A)\to A^*$ induced by the character of finite-dimensional representations.
 In \cite{cotrace}, Klanderman and the second author also establish a group homomorphism $G^c_0(C)\to \coHH_0(C)$ for any $k$-coalgebra $C$, that we denote by $\chi^c$ here.
 We show in \cref{prop: compatibility between characters} and \cref{corollary: equivalence G(A)=G(A^*)} that the comparison maps between $G^c$-theory and $G^k$-theory above are compatible with the homomorphisms $\chi^c$ and $\chi$.
 We apply this to the particular case where $A$ is a group ring, $k\Gamma$, for a group $\Gamma$.
 The finite dual coalgebra of $k\Gamma$ is given by the so-called representative bialgebra $R_k(\Gamma)$ defined as the subvector space of $\Map(\Gamma, k)$ spanned by the representative functions.
 This allows us to give a coalgebraic interpretation of the classical character homomorphism of a group.